Program overview

 Program Structure

-The Doula Studies program is structured to be completed in a 30-week duration, delivered over two 15-week terms.
-The program is designed to provide students with a comprehensive understanding of the doula's role within the healthcare system.
-Key features of the program structure include:
+The Doula Studies program is designed to be completed in 30 weeks, delivered over two 15-week terms.
+This structure allows students to gain both theoretical knowledge and practical experience essential for their future careers.
+Key features of the program include:

-• Weekly community drop-in sessions for new and expectant parents, allowing students to apply their learning in real-world settings.
+• Weekly community drop-in sessions for new and expectant parents, providing students with real-world teaching experience.

 • Focus on developing ethical, culturally safe, and client-centered doula practices.